ConceptzX/Ai-Coder/README.md

 **************************************************************************************************************************

-AI Code Translator
+AI Coder

-Use AI to translate code from one language to another.
+AI to translate code from one programming language to another.

+Added functionality to add a tip (in tokens) to your request to encourage ChatGPT to process larger and more complex operations.
+Tips are paid to ChatGPT, Default should be 0.

 ![Ai-Coder](./public/screenshot.png)